DSRGBRIN/Flow-Condensing/result/readme.md

 The classification results.

-The data structure is as follow
+The data is structured as follow

 dataset_id [ Accuracy , Precision, Recall, F1-score]